- Demonstrate how to create and maintain a daily routine that meets the needs of the children

 Small-group activities offer a chance to focus on important learning goals in a personal setting.
 These types of activities are ideal for promoting the active engagement of children and youth.
 Wait time is reduced because fewer children and youth are involved, and children get to spend more time actively manipulating and using materials.
 Small-group activities also allow children and youth to interact with their peers and receive one-on-one attention from the teacher or staff member.

 In school-age programs, small-group activities may take place across activity areas.
-You may have a staff member helping to lead a small-group theater activity or a group project around football, creating a board game or constructing a model arena.
-Compared to preschool programs, school-age programs offer children and youth more choice regarding the small-group activities they participate in, but this time is typically different than “free-choice” in that there is more direct staff involvement and scaffolding of a project or idea.
+You may have a staff member helping to lead a small-group theater activity or a group project around football, creating a board game, or constructing a model arena.
+Compared to preschool programs, school-age programs offer children and youth more choice regarding the small-group activities they participate in, but this time is typically different from free-choice in that there is more direct staff involvement and scaffolding of a project or idea.
+This also provides opportunities for time to observe and document the ways children interact with the materials, which can support planning and curriculum development.

-Some programs, depending on size, may also incorporate a brief “large group” or “whole group” time where all children, youth, and staff come together.
-When programs incorporate a large group time, they often use this as a meeting where staff members briefly share some activities and projects available that day or week.
+Some programs, depending on size, may also incorporate a brief “large-group” or “whole-group” time where all children, youth, and staff come together.
+When programs incorporate a large-group time, they often use this as a meeting where staff members briefly share some activities and projects available that day or week.
 It could also be a time when children and youth share or present some of the work they have been doing in the program.
-Some programs may also choose to incorporate readings, special outside speakers, or demonstrations related to children’s interests during this time.
+Some programs may also choose to incorporate readings, outside speakers, or demonstrations related to children’s interests during this time.
+Incorporating a daily schedule will “allow for long, focused investigation periods and clear routines that children can count on for communicating with peers in whole-group experiences. ” (Broderick & Hong, 2020, p.
+11).

 Some transitions are unavoidable in after-school programs.
 There are times when children and youth must stop one activity and start another (e.g., cleaning up activity areas and lining up to go outside).
-Transitions can be a difficult part of the day, especially for younger school-age children as child engagement can be low during this time (Vitiello et al., 2012).
-Even though some transitions are necessary, staff members can do their best to (a) minimize transitions, (b) keep wait time to a minimum, and (c) keep children engaged during transitions.
+Transitions can be a difficult part of the day, especially for younger school-age children, as child engagement can be low during this time and distractions are usually all around.
+Even though some transitions are necessary, staff members can do their best to minimize transitions, keep wait time to a minimum, and keep children engaged during transitions.
+Both preventive and individualized strategies can help create smooth transitions (Butler & Ostrosky, 2018).

 To minimize transitions, consider all of the activities in your day that require all children and youth to do the same thing at the same time.
 First, ask yourself: Are all of these transition times necessary?
 For example, the importance of small-group time was mentioned above but this does not mean that small-group time needs to be a separate block of time in your school-age program day.
 Instead, you could make free-choice time longer and include small-group activities as choices within the free-choice time period.

 There are also other ways to keep children and youth positively engaged during transitions.
 Like adults, school-age children appreciate knowing ahead of time when a change is coming.
-For example, before the end of free-choice time, it may be helpful to give children a “5-minute warning” when there are 5 minutes left of play time before it is time to clean up.
-This lets children and youth know they need to wrap up their play, or that they should work on finding an appropriate space to save their work or project to continue at a later point.
+For example, before the end of free-choice time, it may be helpful to give children a “5-minute warning”, before it is time to clean up.
+This lets children and youth know they need to wrap up their play or that they should work on finding an appropriate space to save their work or project to continue at a later time.

-Finally, work to make sure you have all the materials ready for the next point in the schedule.
-If you are getting ready to go outside, for example, have one staff member gather all the necessary materials to take outside while the children and youth are cleaning.
+Finally, work to make sure you have all the materials ready for the next activity in the schedule.
+If you are getting ready to go outside, for example, have one staff member gather all the necessary materials to take outside while the children and youth are cleaning up.
+You can also consider ways to incorporate children and youth into the transition process.
+Create jobs such as “door holder” or make lists of materials needed for the next activity that they can easily and independently gather.
 This decreases the “stop and wait” time for school-age children.
-Children and youth are more likely to act out or create their own fun when bored during wait times, so thinking proactively about decreasing this time in your schedule can help ward off these problems and make the day more enjoyable for all.
+Children and youth are more likely to act out when bored during wait times, so thinking about decreasing this time in your schedule can help ward off these problems and make the day more enjoyable for all.

 Some children and youth engage in these routines with no problems.
 Other children have a harder time.
 There are things you can do to help all children and youth make the most of these daily routines.
 First, you need to think carefully about what you want children to do.
 Think of a routine, for example, like afternoon arrival.
 What exactly do you want children and youth to do when they enter the room?
-For some school-age staff members, the answer is: Come in quietly and get started.
-Unfortunately, this kind of answer doesn’t give children and youth much information.
-What does it mean to “get started”?
-Think about this sequence instead: Sign in, put your belongings (e.g., backpack, jacket) in your cubby, wash your hands, find a quiet activity in an open activity area, and move your tag card in the activity management system or choice board to show you have chosen to start in that area.
+Be specific and consider using a predictable sequence such as: sign in, put your belongings (e.g., backpack, jacket) in your cubby, wash your hands, find a quiet activity in an open activity area, and move your tag card in the activity management system or choice board to show you have chosen to start in that area.
 Can you see how children and youth would likely be more successful if they knew these details?

-It is often helpful to plan your routines as if you needed to explain them to a brand new teacher or child in your program.
-What exact details would that individual need to know?
+It is often helpful to plan your routines as if you needed to explain them to a brand-new teacher or child in your program.
+What details would that individual need to know?

 If children and youth are struggling with a particular routine, it can be helpful to observe where the routine falls apart.
 Think about a routine in your school-age program that does not go as smoothly as you would like.
 Maybe children and youth in your program have a hard time during the last 15 minutes before program closing, when you typically ask them to focus on cleaning up the materials in different activity areas.
 Spend some time watching children and youth during this time.